-Release date: TBA (Q1 2023 rumored)
+Release date: Q4 2023

-0to 60 mph: TBA
+0to 60 mph: 4.7 seconds

 Speaking at the reveal event in New York, Polestar CEO Thomas Ingenlath did not stutter: “We are not a virtual company waiting to build factories and sell cars; we are an actual company already building and selling cars around the world.
 We will build in America for Americans.”
-We wonder which direction that shade might be going in?

-Polestar 3: Price and rumored release
+Polestar 3: Price and availability

 Polestar 3: Design and interior